Choosing the best classroom technology - 5 things teachers should think about

 - Does the material work with accessibility features on the mobile device?

-Of course, choosing a tool depends on what kind of teacher you are and the way you teach your students.
+Of course, choosing an educational tool depends on what kind of teacher you are and the way you teach your students.
 Some of you might add other key considerations as well.
 Think about:

 - Classroom infrastructure, or the hardware (devices) you’ll need to use a certain app or software.